-Hair transplants have come a long way from the unnatural looking hair plug procedures of yesteryear.
-When the latest hair transplant techniques are administered by an experienced surgeon, modern hair transplants are virtually indistinguishable from a natural head of hair.
+Hair transplant procedures have come a long way from the unnatural looking hair plug procedures of yesteryear.
+When proven surgical hair restoration techniques are administered by an experienced surgeon, modern hair transplants are virtually indistinguishable from a natural head of hair.

-To help demystify modern hair transplant procedures, take a look at this infographic.
+To help demystify modern hair restoration procedures, take a look at this infographic.

 Step 1: Consultation